 There are two things to consider when talking about taxes.
 The first is necessity, and the second is morality.

-Morality asks the question if it is theft.
+Morality asks if taxation is theft.
 By its very definition, it is theft, and this can not be disputed.
 If you don't pay, they will take it.
 If you try to hide it from them, they will arrest you.
 If you resist, they will hurt you.
 Theft is taking property which is not yours by the use of force or the threat of force.
-That is exactly what the government does every day to millions of people.
+That is exactly what the government does, every day to millions of people.

 Putting these two together, we have to ask, is it ok to steal to pay for a necessity?
 Or should we start looking for alternatives?
 Dan "Taxation Is Theft" Behrman insists that we must start looking for alternatives.
 We must accept that taxation is theft and should not be the primary means of providing public services in a civilized society.